MaxCarlson/Allocators/README.md

 multi.deallocate(puI, 100);
 ```

-##### SlabMulti - Internals
+#### SlabMulti - Internals
 SlabMulti handles Cache sizes internally.
 Each thread-private Bucket contains 8 Caches, each holding 16KB Slabs divided into 64byte-8KB blocks.
 When a thread requests memory for the first time it is registered, added to the vector of Buckets, and assigned 8 (one of each size) 16KB Caches holding one Slab each.
 When a Cache of Slabs runs out of memory, the Cache requests memory from the Dispatcher.
-The Dispatcher requests memory from the OS in 1MB chunks, and divides those chunks into 16KB which it then parcels out to Caches that make requests.
-When a Slab has all its memory returned to it though deallocation, it destoryes itself and hands its memory back to the Dispatcher (baring it isn't the only Slab left/empty in the Cache).
+The Dispatcher requests memory from the OS in 1MB chunks, and divides those chunks into 16KB Slabs which it then parcels out to Caches that make requests.
+When a Slab has all its memory returned to it though deallocation, it destroys itself and hands its memory back to the Dispatcher (barring it isn't the only Slab left/empty in the Cache).

 ### SharedMutex
 SharedMutex is a high performance mutex best suited to low-write, situations.
 It has four main functions: sharedLock, sharedUnlock, lock, and unlock.
 Also contained in the same file are wrapper classes SharedLock and LockGuard.